zDragonLORD1010/Secure-System-Development-/RE/lab1/Egor_Valikov_report_1.md

 | RTC FAST memory   |  0x40070000 - 0x40071FFF |  Instructions      |  YES
 | RTC SLOW Memory   |  0x50000000 - 0x50001FFF |  Data/Instructions |  YES

+### The external memory includes:

+- **ICache:** 0x3F000000 - 0x3F3FFFFF
+- **DCache:** 0x3F500000 - 0x3FF7FFFF
+- **ICache:** 0x40080000 - 0x407FFFFF

+## Protection mechanisms

+1. **Secure Boot.** Ensures that only authenticated software can be run on the device:

+- Guarantees the execution of only verified code.
+- A chain of trust is used with verification of digital signatures at each stage of the download.
+- RSA-PSS with 3072-bit keys is used, the public key is stored in eFuse.
+- Supports revocation of keys.

+2. **Flash Encryption.** Used to encrypt the contents of external flash memory, protecting code and data at rest:

+- Encrypts external Flash using AES-256-XTS.
+- The key is stored in eFuse and is accessible only by hardware.
+- Encryption is transparent to applications and takes place through the MMU cache.

+3. **Digital Signature Peripheral.** Used for secure device identification, TLS authentication, and other cryptographic operations:

+- Generates RSA signatures at the hardware level.
+- The private key remains hidden.

+4. **Memory Protection.** Prevents code execution in invalid areas and protects against buffer overflow vulnerabilities:

+- Controls access to memory and peripherals (read/write/execute).
+- When rights are violated, there is an exception.

+5. **eFuse.** Hardware storage in which the data is irreversibly written:

+- Keys for Secure Boot and encryption.
+- Security configurations (JTAG, download, etc.).
+- Write and read lock flags.

+6. **Wi-Fi security.** Support for modern standards:

+- WPA3 (Personal and Enterprise).
+- Protected Management Frames (PMF).
+- OWE.
+- EAP authentication.

+## Boot Process

+1. The built—in loader starts from ROM - it is always the same and unchangeable.
+2. The ROM loader verifies the digital signature of the next loader in the external flash memory.
+3. If the signature is correct, the second—level loader is loaded and executed.
+4. The second loader verifies the signature of the main application.
+5. If everything is in order, the application starts.

+*(If secure download is enabled, each step is verified using an RSA signature)*

+## Security and potential vulnerabilities

+Despite the good protection, I believe that the ESP32-S2 could potentially contain the following vulnerabilities:

+- Secure Boot and Flash Encryption are powerful, but due to the fact that they mostly have to be manually configured, vulnerabilities may appear.

+- Error injection attacks are possible, especially if eFuse and keys are not protected.

+- Wi-Fi and USB OTG can contain vulnerabilities, especially in host mode.

+**I can recommend the following things:**

+- Use unique passwords.

+- Update and check the firmware.

+- Isolate IoT devices on the network.

+- Apply the principle of least privilege.

+## Conclusion

+I believe the ESP32-S2 is an energy efficient and secure microcontroller well suited for IoT devices.
+It has rich features, built-in USB support, and powerful protection mechanisms.
+At the same time, it is important to properly configure security and regularly update the firmware to protect against potential vulnerabilities.